Podgorica: Tourism

-Further cultural and historic monuments in and around Podgorica are Sahat-kula Adzi-pasa Osmanagica, the ruins of the Ribnica fortress, remnants of the city of Doclea, Stara Varoš, and Vezirov.
+Further cultural and historic monuments in and around Podgorica are Sahat kula (Clock tower) Adži-paše Osmanagića, the ruins of the Ribnica fortress, remnants of the city of Doclea, Stara Varoš, and Vezirov most (Vizier's bridge).
 Podgorica has excellent transit connections with other centres.

 At nine kilometres from the city is the International Airport, with railway and bus stations close to one another.

 Media

 Podgorica is the media hub of Montenegro.
 It is home to the headquarters of the state-owned public television broadcaster RTCG.
-It has also its local tv and radio station Gradska.
+It has also its local TV and radio station Gradska.
 Commercial broadcasters in Podgorica include TV Vijesti, Prva TV, Nova M and Adria TV.

 All Montenegro's daily newspapers (oldest Montenegrin daily newspaper Pobjeda, Vijesti, Dnevne Novine and Dan) are published in Podgorica.

 Transport

 Public transport

 Public transport in Podgorica consists of 11 urban and 16 suburban bus lines.
 The city-owned AD Gradski saobraćaj public transport company used to be the sole bus operator until the 1990s, when private carriers were introduced.
 The company went bankrupt in 2001, and buses were since operated solely by private carriers.
+As of 2023 Public transport in Podgorica is done only by buses, 12 city and 16 suburban lines.

-Public transport faces competition from very popular dispatched taxi services.
-De-regulation and stiff competition have made taxi services very affordable.
-Over 20 taxi companies are operating in Podgorica with close to 800 vehicles in service.
-Usually, taxi companies provide a high level of service, with relatively new and uniform car fleets and GPS-tracked vehicles.
+Public transport faces competition from very popular dispatched taxi services due to recent de-regulation in the sector.

 Roads

 Podgorica's location in central Montenegro makes it a natural hub for rail and road transport.
 Roads in Montenegro (especially those connecting Podgorica to northern Montenegro and Serbia) are usually inferior to modern European roads.
 Both major Montenegrin motorway projects, Bar-Boljare motorway and Nudo–Božaj motorway, will pass near Podgorica.
-The first phase of motorway A-1 (Bar-Boljari) was opened on July 13, 2022.
+The first phase of motorway A-1 (Bar-Boljare) was opened on July 13, 2022.
 The Sozina tunnel (4.2 km) shortened the journey from Podgorica to Bar (Montenegro's main seaport) to under 30 minutes.
 A new road bypass had been constructed in 2011, to remove transport routes from north to south of the country, out of the city center.
 A south-western bypass had also been constructed with the same goal of moving heavy transport out of the city core.
 Podgorica is also characteristic of its extensive network of multi-lane boulevards which make inner-city transport quick and effective.
 Traffic over the Morača River also goes fluently since river banks are very well connected with 6 vehicular and 3 pedestrian bridges.

 The main transit connections of Podgorica are: